Friday 15 November 2019 | Open Table

 think about these things (Philippians 4:8).

-All welcome from 7:00pm onwards, typically at Nik & Dave’s house @ 152 Tanderra Way, Karana Downs (directions here).
+All welcome from 7:00pm onwards, held at a range of locations, all homes of the eclectic crew at Christ’s Pieces community.
 Officially we’ll kick off at 7:30pm, and be done around 9:30pm.
 It’s pretty informal, but coming on time helps the group hang together.

 XP is obviously Christian!
 That said, it’s not “religious” in the sense that you can only come if you’re a churchy kind of person.